 QWERTY vs Dvorak keyboard:

-All the software, games are designed keeping QWERTY keyboard in mind( A, W, S, D ).
-The windows standard cut, copy and the paste function will be scattered if Dvorak keyboard is used.
+- The Windows standard cut/copy/paste function will be scattered if the Dvorak keyboard is used.
 Changing the habit from QWERTY to Dvorak may hardly take a couple of months but what about the existing games and software?

 I feel the Dvorak keyboard is better than the QWERTY keyboard, but the transition from QWERTY to Dvorak keyboard is probably the biggest challenge as people are acquainted with the QWERTY keyboard.